Juvenile offender: limitations of liberty before sentencing

 • 5 years or older, if the minor is prosecuted for willful violence, sexual assault, or offense committed with the aggravating circumstance of violence

-The set of obligations and/or prohibitions is set by a specialized judge (juvenile judge, investigative judge, liberty and detention judge) or by the juvenile court.
+The series of obligations and/or prohibitions shall be determined by a specialized judge (Judge for Children, Investigative Judge, Judge for Liberties and Detention) or by the children's court.

 The procedure is the same as for a major.

-In addition to the minor concerned and his lawyer, the adults responsible for him or chosen to accompany him or her are also summoned by the judge.
+In addition to the minor concerned and his or her lawyer, adults responsible for him or chosen to accompany him are also called in by the judge.
 They must be associated with the procedure.

 The judge may impose certain obligations and/or prohibitions on the minor.
 In particular: